my-cloud/ruthenium/src/node/README.md

 <td>

 ```
-The data structure for last blocks request
+The data structure for blocks request
-  The height of the first of the last blocks
+  The blocks first block height

 ```
 </td>